fedosejev/success.exchange/public/videos/gary-vaynerchuk-at-dig-south-interactive-conference-2015/_content.md

 + 70% of people in the audience will have Apple Watch in 24 to 36 months for one reason: it’s going to save you time.

-  Wearables on your body will have you time. https://youtu.be/Rpi9PBr1hA0?t=33m6s
+  Wearables on your body will save you time. https://youtu.be/Rpi9PBr1hA0?t=33m6s

 + 25-35% of people actually get mad when other human being calls them.
 Because people recognise how valuable their time is: why are you calling me on your time - you don’t know what I am doing - text me and I’ll get back to you when it’s mine time. https://youtu.be/Rpi9PBr1hA0?t=35m41s